KeyboardKit/KeyboardKitPro/README.md

 KeyboardKit Pro only needs to be added to the main app target.

-`IMPORTANT` From KeyboardKit 6.0, KeyboardKit Pro is standalone.
-This means that it's no longer a plugin that requires KeyboardKit, but rather a standalone library that contains both the core library as well as Pro features.

 ## Getting started

-Once KeyboardKit Pro is added to your project, you need to obtain a license before you can start using it in your application and keyboard extension.

-[Read more here][Getting-Started]
+The online documentation has a [getting-started guide][Getting-Started] that will help you get started with the library.

 ## Documentation

-The [online documentation][Documentation] contains more information, code examples etc. and makes it easy to overview the various parts of the library.
+The [online documentation][Documentation] has articles, code examples etc. that let you overview the various parts of the library.

-The online documentation is currently iOS only.
-To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.
+The online documentation is currently iOS-specific.

+Note that extensions to native types are not included in this documentation.
+Future versions of this library will aim at adding protocols for these extensions, to make them appear in the documentation.

 ## 🇸🇪 Localization

-KeyboardKit is localized in 50 keyboard-specific locales:
+KeyboardKit is localized in 50+ keyboard-specific locales:

 🇺🇸 🇦🇱 🇦🇪 🇧🇾 🇧🇬 🇦🇩 🇭🇷 🇨🇿 🇩🇰 🇳🇱 <br />
-🇧🇪 🇬🇧 🇺🇸 🇪🇪 🇫🇴 🇵🇭 🇫🇮 🇫🇷 🇧🇪 🇨🇭 <br />
+🇧🇪 🇬🇧 🇺🇸 🇪🇪 🇫🇴 🇵🇭 🇫🇮 🇫🇷 🇨🇭 🇬🇪 <br />
-🇬🇪 🇩🇪 🇦🇹 🇨🇭 🇬🇷 🇭🇺 🇮🇸 🇮🇪 🇮🇹 🇹🇯 <br />
+🇩🇪 🇦🇹 🇬🇷 🇭🇺 🇮🇸 🇮🇪 🇮🇹 🇹🇯 🇱🇻 🇱🇹 <br />
-🇱🇻 🇱🇹 🇲🇰 🇲🇹 🇲🇳 🇳🇴 🇮🇷 🇵🇱 🇵🇹 🇧🇷 <br />
+🇲🇰 🇲🇹 🇲🇳 🇳🇴 🇮🇷 🇵🇱 🇵🇹 🇧🇷 🇷🇴 🇷🇺 <br />
-🇷🇴 🇷🇺 🇷🇸 🇷🇸 🇸🇰 🇸🇮 🇪🇸 🇸🇪 🇹🇷 🇺🇦
+🇷🇸 🇸🇰 🇸🇮 🇪🇸 🇰🇪 🇸🇪 🇹🇷 🇺🇦 🇺🇸 🇧🇪 <br />

 [Read more in the main repo][KeyboardKit]